-CR14l 187-189 KINGS ROAD

-Change of use of listed buildings from offices to residential or student accommodation

-- Avoid detrimental effects on the significance of the listed building and the Conservation Area; - Address noise impacts on residential use; and - Address air quality impacts on residential use.

-Site size: 0.1 ha 22-33 dwellings or equivalent level of student accommodation

-CR14m CAVERSHAM LOCK ISLAND AND CAVERSHAM WEIR, THAMES SIDE

-Development for water-compatible leisure or tourism uses, including some operational development.
+CR14l 187-189 KINGS ROAD Change of use of listed buildings from offices to residential or student accommodation Development should: Avoid detrimental effects on the significance of the listed building and the Conservation Area; Address noise impacts on residential use; and Address air quality impacts on residential use.
+Site size: 0.1 ha 22-33 dwellings or equivalent level of student accommodation CR14m CAVERSHAM LOCK ISLAND AND CAVERSHAM WEIR, THAMES SIDE Development for water-compatible leisure or tourism uses, including some operational development.
 Potential for enhanced pedestrian access.
 Potential use of weir for generation of hydropower.

-- Address flood risk issues; - Retain important trees on site; - Avoid harm to the setting of the listed Kings Meadow pool; - Take account of potential archaeological significance; - Avoid a detrimental impact on the biodiversity value of the River Thames, and set buildings back at least ten metres from the top of the bank of the river; and - Retain public access across the site.
+Development should: Address flood risk issues; Retain important trees on site; Avoid harm to the setting of the listed Kings Meadow pool; Take account of potential archaeological significance; Avoid a detrimental impact on the biodiversity value of the River Thames, and set buildings back at least ten metres from the top of the bank of the river; Retain public access across the site; and Not impact on the operation of the lock and weir.